eyobed-dev/AD9850-Library/README.md

 ```
 AD9851 ad9851;
 ```
-To use serial data loading define your pins and use smething like
+To use serial data loading define your pins and use something like

 ```
 ad9851.InitSerial(W_CLK,FQ_UD,RESET,DATA);